I use more colours than other printmakers…

 Sometimes, you might want to be sure you're buying an original print.
 So I explain the three kinds of art prints you're most likely to encounter and some simple questions to ask in order to be sure.

 You can see in pictures how original linocut prints are made here

-The example means there were 25 prints printed.
-It means there won't ever be more than 25 – ever.
+The example means there were 25 prints made, and there won't ever be more than 25 – ever.
 It's an edition of prints limited to 25.
-As time passes, there may be less prints as they are damaged or lost.
-So if the print you buy has the number 16/18, it means you are the proud owner of the 16th print in a limited edition of only 18 prints in total.
+As time passes, there may be less prints as they are damaged or lost, but there will never be more than 25.

-For example: lino begins to spread after so many passes through a printing press so no longer registers properly; lino also becomes brittle and breaks.
-It's simply not possible to make hundreds or thousands of prints from a lino block.
+For example: lino begins to spread after so many passes through a printing press.
+When it does, it no longer registers properly and the colours don't line-up anymore.
+Lino also becomes brittle and breaks.
+It's simply not possible to make hundreds, or thousands, of prints from a lino block.